 Lymphatic trunks and channels

 Thoracic lymph nodes

 Superior thoracic aperture; Thoracic inlet

-300 anatomical structures were annotated on these diagrams of thoracic anatomy, accessible via the "anatomical structures" tab:
+300 anatomical structures were labeled on these diagrams of thoracic anatomy, accessible on the "Anatomical parts" tab:

 Bones: principally ribs and sternum

 Joints: the different joints of the thoracic cage (costosternal and costotransverse joints...) are presented

 Ligaments: various ligaments uniting the dorsal vertebrae, ribs and sternum (costotransverse, costoclavicular and sternocostal ligaments).